Baal Shem Tov, or Besht — the founder of Chasidism —

 The Land Ethicby Aldo Leopold, from A Sand County Almanac, 1948

 This presentation of Leopold's seminal essay includes all the essential points, while leaving out a lot of the political discussion contemporary to his time and some of the historical examples that are less relevant.
-It has also been proofed and corrected (it is hard to find a copy of Leopold's seminal essay on the web without lots of typos).
+It has also been proofed and corrected (many versions of Leopold's seminal essay on the web are full of typos).
 See below for notations on what has been excluded, as well as for helpful links on Leopold and "The Land Ethic".
+Download this version in a two-page pdf here.
+Download a one-page abridgment here.
 Download the whole essay as a pdf here.

 The Ethical Sequence